 Generation Z’s Values

-(An excerpt from our forthcoming book, Understanding Generation Z: What We Know So Far)
+(An excerpt from our free ebook, Understanding Generation Z)

 Generation Z Cares About Freedom From Being Micromanaged